Teradata/kylo/plugins/hadoop-authorization-ranger-default/hadoop-authorization-ranger/README.md

 In addition there is a Ranger NiFi processor that can create Ranger policies based on the needs of your template.
 You can see an example of this in the data ingest sample template.

-To use this you need to include this jar in the /plugin directory (/opt/thinkbig/thinkbig-services/plugin) and configure the properties
+To use this you need to do the following
-(authorization.ranger.properties) to connect to your Ranger.
+* Include this jar in the /opt/thinkbig/thinkbig-services/plugin folder
+* Copy the authorization.ranger.properties to the /opt/thinkbig/thinkbig-services/conf folder
+* Configure the authorization.ranger.properties file

 This plugin is not installed by default as part of the RPM install